Know Before You Go

 Your Tour Director and Staying Connected

-Your Tour Director will be with you for the entire trip all the way from Rio to Sydney; They’ll tell you best way to communicate with them during the trip, so if there is anything you need, be sure to connect with them.
+Your Tour Director will be with you for the entire trip all the way from Lima to Sydney; They’ll tell you best way to communicate with them during the trip, so if there is anything you need, be sure to connect with them.
 Along the way, you’ll also have local guides in each area to help with city sight-seeings or other activities.
 Concerned about international cellular data and staying in touch with your group or TD?
 Check out “Phones and Electronics” further down in this guide.

 Use your Phone, Internet, and Electronics